Whether you are new in the field or a professional who has seemed to run out of webinar introduction scripts, this guide will help you out.

 - How to write a webinar script template for opening and closing remarks

 - Tips for creating effective webinar scripts

 Why You Need to Write a Webinar Script Opening

 It’s no secret that even the greatest public speakers use webinar scripts.

 Take the case of the late Apple founder Steve Jobs.
 Even if he knows that the people will listen to virtually whatever he says, he still follows a well-crafted opening script.

 So, what do we take from this?
 The importance of planning, of course!

-Even if you know the topic like the back of your hand, it’s best if you prepared your webinar opening scripts beforehand.
-Improvisation can lead to mistakes that will reflect poorly on the webinar.
-To make matters worse, this may prod the viewers to leave early on in the game.
+Even if you know the webinar agenda and its key points like the back of your hand, it’s best to prepare solid webinar introductions beforehand.
+Improvisation while presenting can lead to mistakes that will reflect poorly on the whole presentation.
+To make matters worse, this may prod the webinar attendees to leave early on in the live event.